Generic name: ROMIPLOSTIM 500ug in 1mL

 To determine the injection volume to be administered, first identify the patient’s total dose in micrograms (mcg) using the dosing information in Section 2.1.
 For example, a 75 kg patient initiating therapy at 1 mcg/kg will begin with a dose of 75 mcg.
 Next, calculate the volume of Nplate solution that is given to the patient by dividing the microgram dose by the concentration of the reconstituted Nplate solution (500 mcg/mL).
 For this patient example, the 75 mcg dose is divided by 500 mcg/mL, resulting in an injection volume of 0.15 mL.

 As the injection volume may be very small, use a syringe with graduations to 0.01 mL.
+Verify that the syringe contains the correct dosage.

 Discard any unused portion.
 Do not pool unused portions from the vials.
 Do not administer more than one dose from a vial.